Skip to content

 Small Barndominium Plans with Vaulted Ceilings

 Vaulted ceilings can make a small barndominium feel much larger without increasing the footprint.
-A vaulted great room creates height, drama, and openness.
-It also allows for larger windows and better natural light.
+A vaulted great room creates height, openness, and a more custom feel.
+It can also allow for taller windows, better natural light, and stronger curb appeal.

 Vaulted ceilings work especially well in: